 H&M Garment Collection

 H&M started a garment collection initiative in 2013 that allows you to drop off unwanted clothes – no matter the brand or condition – at any H&M store.
-The company’s recycling partner, I:Collect (I:CO), gathers and sorts them into the ‘3 Rs’ for a fee after, which is then donated to H&M Foundation, a non-profit global organisation, and The Straits Times School Pocket Money Fund, a local charity.
+The company’s recycling partner, I:Collect (I:CO), then gathers and sorts them into the ‘3 Rs’ for a fee.
+This fee is donated to H&M Foundation, a non-profit global organisation, and also The Straits Times School Pocket Money Fund, a local charity.

 Dignity Mama Stall